Frequently Asked Questions (FAQ)

 The on-line application is available August 1 through November 1 each year.
-Applicants are advised to submit their applications in late September to ensure the supporting documentation (official transcripts, letters of reference, test scores) are matched to your files by the November 1 deadline.
+Applicants are advised to submit their applications in late September to ensure the supporting documentation are matched to your files by the November 1 deadline.

 What is NursingCAS?

 NursingCAS is a central application system for Nursing.
 This service allows applicants to provide necessary application materials (references, transcripts and resume) to a centralized repository, thus making it easier for the applicant to manage their application.

 Nursing CAS requires applicants enter all college course work into the application.
 Please make sure you have copies of all your transcripts on hand before starting the process.